December 11, 2020

 Hospital doctor shadowing & global health experience programs.

 If you are a student interested in medicine, you are probably looking for more clinical experience.
 You may be asking: how old do you have to be to shadow a doctor?

 The answer is: it depends on the program or healthcare institution you are asking.
-If you are 18 and over you will be able to shadow at nearly any facility that allows it.
-Some places will allow you to shadow a doctor in high school, as long as you have permission from your guardian and you may be restricted to certain areas of the hospital.
+If you are 18 and over you will be able to shadow at nearly any facility.
+Some places will allow you to shadow a doctor in high school, as long as you have permission from your guardian, and you may be restricted to certain areas of the hospital.

 To shadow a doctor or shadow a surgeon under 18, you will have to check with the hospital or clinic’s policies, and find a doctor who will allow you on their service.
-This can be more challenging than if you are over 18 years.
+This can be more challenging than if you are underage.

-This is why we have designated sessions for high school students and university or gap year students who are interested in a career in medicine.
-At Global Pre-Meds, we created international doctor shadowing and global health programs to fit your needs, and allow you to begin your journey as a pre-med or pre-health student.
+This is why we have designated sessions for high school students and college students who are interested in a career in medicine.
+At Global Pre-Meds, we created international doctor shadowing and global health experience programs to fit your needs, and allow you to begin your journey as a pre-med or pre-health student.

 Below we have explored how you can find healthcare job shadowing experience no matter how old you are.

 No matter how old you are, you may not know how to ask to shadow a doctor.
 You may have to ask a few people before you find the right shadowing opportunity.